 Frustrating AND boring.

-Without all the ‘self-policing,’ I was able to focus on listening to my body and becoming more in touch with what I wanted to eat rather than what I ‘shouldn’t.’
+Without all the self-policing, I was able to focus on listening to my body and becoming more in touch with what I could eat rather than what I ‘shouldn’t.’

-When you take restriction out of the equation, you no longer punish yourself for food choices.
+When you take strict restriction out of the equation, your urge to punish yourself for your food choices is no longer.

 I saved money even though I was eating more.